antoinetlc/paper_summaries/Papers/Unpaired_Image-to-Image_Translation_using_Cycle-Consistent_Adversarial_Networks_Zhu_et_al_ICCV_2017/CycleGAN.md

 ### Results

-* Please refer to the paper to see a wide variety of results on many different type of image to image translation problems (see section 4)
+* Please refer to the paper (pages 11 to 16) or the author's website for more results and limitations.

-* Christopher Hesse also made an interactive online demo available here : https://affinelayer.com/pixsrv/

 ### References